-With over 125-kilometres of coastline, the Bay of Plenty has the most stunning selection of beaches.
-Whether you are into windsurfing, sailing, paddle boarding or just want to have a refreshing dip in the sea - there are plenty of water-based activities on offer.
+With over 125 kilometres of coastline, the Bay of Plenty has a stunning selection of beaches.
+Whether you're into surfing, fishing, jet skiing, or just want a refreshing dip in the sea - there are plenty of water-based activities on offer.

-But before heading out on the water, it’s important to know a few things so you can enjoy each activity safely.
-Here are our top tips to stay safe near and in the water.
+It’s important to know a few things so you can enjoy each activity safely.
+Here are our top tips for whenever you are near or in the water.

 Swim between the flags

 Waves, wind and tides can all affect conditions at the beach.
-We always recommend swimming on patrolled beaches between the flags as this area is constantly monitored and the safest place to swim at the beach.
+We always recommend swimming on patrolled beaches between the flags, as this area is constantly monitored and will be the safest place to swim.

-Most beaches are patrolled from October up to the end of March.
-You can find a list of patrolled beaches and the patrol hours on the Find a Beach website.
+Our main surf beaches are usually patrolled by surf lifesavers between October and the end of March.
+You can find a list of patrolled beaches and patrol hours on the Find a Beach website.

 How to recognise rips

 A rip is a strong current of water running out to sea.
-It’s important to learn how to recognise a rip current and how to react when you get caught up in a rip.
+It’s important to learn how to recognise a rip current, and the actions you'll need to take if you get unexpectedly caught in a rip.

-Find more information about rips and how to recognise them here.
+You can find more information about rips here.

 Stay safe in the sun

-We all enjoy the summer sun but nobody enjoys sunburns.
-There are 4 things you should never forget when you plan a trip to the beach:
+We all enjoy the summer sun, but nobody enjoys sunburn.
+There are four things you should never forget when you plan a trip to the beach:

-- Broad-spectrum, water-resistant sunscreen of at least SPF 30
+- Broad-spectrum, water-resistant sunscreen that is at least SPF 30

 - A shirt or clothing that offers good protection from the sun

-Check out the SunSmart website which tells you the time each day that you need to protect your skin and eyes.
+Check out the SunSmart website, which explains the most important times of the day to protect your skin and eyes.

-Swimmers can check for jellyfish sightings on Safe Swim, which also provides live information on water quality and swimming conditions on New Zealand beaches.
+Swimmers can also check for any jellyfish warnings on Safe Swim, which provides all the latest information on water quality and swimming conditions at New Zealand beaches.

 To check the quality of the water in our rivers, ocean, or nearby lakes, please see the Bay of Plenty Regional Council website here.